-This book is written in simple language, but it reveals several interesting, complex, and exciting ideas.
-The uniqueness of Warren Buffett – the most famous investor in America – is that his billions were acquired not by the development of his company, but by investing in others.
-What can you learn by reading this book?
+This book is written in simple language, revealing several interesting, complex, and exciting ideas.
+The uniqueness of Warren Buffett – the most famous investor in America – is that his billions were acquired not by the development of his company but by investing in others.
+So what can you learn by reading this book?
 Buffett’s investment decisions, his tactics, strategies, how he chose the right investments, how he works, and the way a great investor thinks.

 Book: The Richest Man in Babylon

 The Richest Man in Babylon is a classic piece of economic literature, but the secrets of success outlined in it apply to any field of activity.
 Want to learn how to make money?
 Reading this book will bring you closer to understanding the central and unchanging laws of finance, comprehending the secret of making profitable investments, and accumulating, preserving, and increasing your capital.